Personal Immigration

 In order to be exempt from the English language requirement you will normally have to prove that either:

-• You are over the age of 65 at the date of application;
+• You are aged 65 or over at the date of application;

 • You have a physical or mental disability which prevents you from meeting the English language requirement;